-• Nephrotic syndrome is a nonspecific disorder in which the basement membrane of the kidney is damaged and allows protein to leak into the urine (proteinuria)
+• Nephrotic syndrome is a nonspecific disorder in which the basement membrane of the kidney is damaged and allows proteins to leak into the urine (proteinuria).

 • Nephrotic syndrome causes hypoalbuminemia, not hyperalbuminemia, and edema.
-Albumin is a protein found in the blood, but in nephrotic syndrome it is excreted in the urine, which causes the levels in the blood to be low.
-The hypoalbuminemia causes edema because the oncotic pressure changes in the vascular system causes fluid to move into the interstitial space
+Albumin is a protein found in the blood, but in nephrotic syndrome it is excreted in the urine, which causes low levels in the blood.
+The hypoalbuminemia causes edema because the oncotic pressure changes in the vascular system result in fluids moving into the interstitial space.

 • Polyphagia and urinary tract infections are not associated with nephrotic syndrome